Artificial Intelligence in the Hiring Process

 This guide is intended to equip hiring managers to use AI in the hiring process within the framework established by their deputy head, who remains accountable for all hiring within their organization.

-The guide provides context on how requirements in the Public Service Commission’s Appointment Framework and in other applicable instruments, such as the Treasury Board Directive on Automated Decision-Making and the Treasury Board Secretariat’s (TBS) Guide on the use of generative artificial intelligence, apply when using AI in the hiring process.
+It provides context on how key requirements apply when AI is used in the hiring process.
+These requirements are found in the Public Service Commission of Canada (PSC)’s Appointment Framework and in other instruments, such as the Treasury Board’s Directive on Automated Decision-Making and the Treasury Board of Canada Secretariat’s Guide on the use of generative artificial intelligence.

 Use of artificial intelligence by hiring managers in the hiring process